Steps in the Unemployment Compensation Procedure

 - Board of Review Decision.
 The next appeal is to a three-person “Board of Review” in Charleston.
 Normally no new evidence can be submitted.
-The Board will read the typed transcript of what was said at your hearing, and decide whether the ALJ was correct or not correct.
+The Board will read the typed transcript of what was said at your hearing and decide whether the ALJ was correct or not correct.
 Appeal arguments usually last only 5 or 10 minutes for both sides combined.
-You can drive to Charleston to appear in person.
-You can submit a written statement of why you believe the ALJ decision was right or wrong, and not appear in person.
-Or you can do both, submit a written statement ahead of time AND appear in person to answer any questions the Board may have.
-If the Board of Review Decision is not in your favor, you have thirty days to file an appeal in the Circuit Court of Kanawha County.
+You should contact the Board of Review to determine whether you can attend in person or remotely.
+You can and should submit a written statement of why you believe the ALJ decision was right or wrong, and not appear.
+Or you can do both, submit a written statement ahead of time AND appear to answer any questions the Board may have.
+If the Board of Review Decision is not in your favor, you have thirty days to file an appeal with the Intermediate Court of Appeals of West Virginia.
 This is an absolute, no exceptions rule.
 The law does not permit late appeals, no matter what.

-- Circuit Court of Kanawha County decision.
-This stage is where things slow down, and can be more complicated.
+- Intermediate Court of Appeals decision.
+This stage can be more complicated, with more rules to follow.
+You will need to file a Notice of Appeal and specifically tell the court what mistakes the Board of Review made.
+There are strict rules about what must be in the written filings with Intermediate Court.
 Again, normally no new evidence can be submitted.
-Usually there are no in-person proceedings with the judge.
+Usually there are no in-person proceedings with the judges.
 Everything is done on written arguments.
-It isn’t unusual for the Circuit Court to take 1 to 2 years before a giving you a decision.
-If the Circuit Court Decision is not in your favor, you have thirty days to file a “Notice of Appeal” in the Supreme Court of West Virginia.
+If the Intermediate Court of Appeals Decision is not in your favor, you have thirty days to file a “Notice of Appeal” in the Supreme Court of West Virginia.

 Out Of All Those Steps, Which Is The Key To Winning My Case?